If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 This chapter discusses ageing archeological skeletal material of children from their length of long bones.
 Advantages and disadvantages are discussed with suggestion of appropriate methods.

-Reference to chapter in The Encyclopaedia of Archeological Sciences (2018)
+Link to chapter in The Encyclopaedia of Archeological Sciences (2018)

 Childhood health as reflected in an adult urban and rural sample from medieval Denmark